 If you are unable to download the app on your device, we recommend using a physical security key.
 Submit a ticket on the Request Help page, or email ithelp@smith.edu to request a key.

-If you already use a Yubikey security key, you’re all set!
-Your key will continue to work during and after the rollout of these security enhancements.
+If you already use a security key, you’re all set!
+Your key will continue to work during and after the Duo changes.

 If you do not currently use the Duo Mobile app, we encourage you to download it now and set it up in Duo.
 This is our recommended primary method of authentication moving forward.